Quansight-Labs/ndindex/docs/indexing-guide/other-topics.md

 (3, 2, 4)
 ```

-This tells NumPy that along to get the next element in the first dimension of
+This tells NumPy that to get the next element in the first dimension of `b`,
-`b`, it needs to skip 64 bytes.
-That's because the first dimension contains
+it needs to skip 64 bytes.
+That's because the first dimension contains 2\*4=8
-2\*4=8 items each, corresponding to the sizes of the second and third
+items each, corresponding to the sizes of the second and third dimensions, and
-dimensions, and each item is 8 bytes, so 8\*8=64.
-For example, the next
+each item is 8 bytes, so 8\*8=64.
+For example, the next element in the first
-element in the first dimension after `0` (index `(0, 0, 0)`) is `8` (index
+dimension after `0` (index `(0, 0, 0)`) is `8` (index `(1, 0, 0)`), which sits
-`(1, 0, 0)`), which sits exactly 64 bytes after it in memory.
-Similarly, to
+exactly 64 bytes after it in memory.
+Similarly, to get the next element in the
-get the next element in the second dimension, it should skip 32 bytes (4
+second dimension, it should skip 32 bytes (4 elements).
-elements).

-The memory offset of an array can be accessed with `a.ctypes.data`.
+The memory offset of an array can be accessed using `a.ctypes.data`.
 This is
 the address in physical memory where the data (`0 1 2 ...
-23`) lives. `a` and
+23`) lives. `a`
-`b` have the same memory offset because they both start with the same first
+and `b` have the same memory offset because they both start with the same
-element:
+first element:

 ```py
 >>> a.ctypes.data # doctest: +SKIP